-Consultation Meetings: The City conducted one virtual (via Zoom) Public Workshop on February 9, 2023 to discuss its funding application, award timeline, and to provide technical assistance to interested agencies.
+Consultation Meetings: The City conducted one virtual (via Zoom) Public Workshop on February 9, 2023, to discuss its funding California Housing and Community Development (HCD) ESG application, award timeline, and to provide technical assistance to interested agencies.

-Release of Request for Qualifications (RFQ): The City and County of Monterey jointly released a Request for Qualifications (RFQ) for the design and development of a 100% affordable multifamily rental housing development at 855 E. Laurel Drive in Salinas.
+Release of Request for Qualifications (RFQ): The City and County of Monterey jointly released a Request for Qualifications (RFQ) for the design and development of a 100% affordable multifamily rental housing development at

+855 E. Laurel Drive in Salinas.
 In the release of this RFQ, the City included funding currently available through the HOME Investment Partnerships Program.

-Public Review of Draft Documents: A minimum 30-day public review of this AAP was held from April 14, 2023 through May 15, 2023.
-Copies of the Draft AAP were made available to the public at the following locations:
+Public Review of Draft Documents: A minimum 30-day public review of this AAP will be held from April 13, 2024 through May 14, 2024.
+Copies of the Draft AAP will be made available to the public at the following locations: